thacherT1D/webdevstuff/Design/Material_Design.desc.md

 - Explain what Material Design is.
 - Explain why Material Design is useful.
 - Explain what the Materialize framework is.
+- Explain why the Materialize framework is useful.
 - Use the Materialize framework to implement Material Design.

 ## What's Material Design?